-- dry socket (inflammation and pain after a tooth extraction) swelling of the legs and/or feet due to fluid retention (oedema) dizziness, headache - palpitations (fast or irregular heartbeat), irregular heart rhythm (arrhythmia) increased blood pressure wheezing or shortness of breath (bronchospasms) constipation, wind (excessive gas), gastritis (inflammation of the lining of the stomach), heartburn, diarrhoea, indigestion - (dyspepsia)/stomach discomfort, nausea, being sick (vomiting), inflammation of the oesophagus, mouth ulcers changes in blood tests related to your liver - bruising weakness and fatigue, flu-like illness
+- Stomach pain.
+Common: (affects 1 to 10 users in 100) Dry socket (inflammation and pain after a tooth extraction).
+Swelling of the legs and/or feet due to fluid retention (oedema).

+- Dizziness, headache. - Palpitations (fast or irregular heartbeat), irregular heart rhythm (arrhythmia).

+Increased blood pressure.
+Wheezing or shortness of breath (bronchospasms).

+Constipation, wind (excessive gas), gastritis (inflammation of the lining of the stomach), heartburn, diarrhoea, indigestion (dyspepsia)/stomach discomfort, nausea, being sick (vomiting), inflammation of the oesophagus, mouth ulcers.

-- gastroenteritis (inflammation of the gastrointestinal tract that involves both the stomach and small intestine/stomach flu), upper respiratory infection, urinary tract infection - respiratory infection, urinary tract infection changes in laboratory values (decreased number of red blood cells, decreased number of white blood cells, platelets decreased) hypersensitivity (an allergic reaction including hives which may be serious enough to require immediate medical attention) appetite increases or decreases, weight gain anxiety, depression, decreases in mental sharpness; seeing, feeling or hearing things that are not there (fall uniquistion). - or hearing things that are not there (hallucinations) taste alteration, inability to sleep, numbness or tingling, sleepiness blurred vision, eye irritation and redness - ringing in the ears, vertigo (sensation of spinning while remaining still) abnormal heart rhythm (atrial fibrillation), fast heart rate, heart failure, feeling of tightness, pressure or heaviness in the chest - (angina pectoris), heart attack flushing, stroke, mini-stroke (transient ischaemic attack), severe increase in blood pressure. inflammation of the blood vessels - cough, breathlessness, nose bleed stomach or bowel bloating, changes in your bowel habits, dry mouth, stomach ulcer, inflammation of the - stomach lining that can become serious and - may lead to bleeding, irritable bowel syndrome, inflammation of the pancreas swelling of the face, skin rash or itchy skin, redness of the skin - muscle cramp/spasm, muscle pain/stiffness high levels of potassium in your blood, changes in blood or urine tests relating to your kidney, serious kidney problems chest pain tongue and/or throat which may cause difficulty in breathing or swallowing, which may be serious enough to require immediate medical attention)/anaphylactic/anaphylactoid reactions including shock (a serious allergic reaction that requires immediate medical attention) confusion, restlessness liver problems (hepatitis)
+- Changes in blood tests related to your liver.

+- Bruising.

+- Weakness and fatigue, flu-like illness.
+Uncommon: (affects 1 to 10 users in 1,000):

+Gastroenteritis (inflammation of the gastrointestinal tract that involves both the stomach and small intestine/stomach flu), upper respiratory infection, urinary tract infection.

+- Changes in laboratory values (decreased number of red blood cells, decreased number of white blood cells, platelets decreased). - Hypersensitivity (an allergic reaction including hives which may be serious enough to require immediate medical attention).

+Appetite increase or decrease, weight gain.

+Anxiety, depression, decrease in mental sharpness; seeing, feeling or hearing things that are not there (hallucinations).

+Taste alteration, inability to sleep, numbness or tingling, sleepiness.

+Blurred vision, eye irritation and redness.

+Ringing in the ears, vertigo (sensation of spinning while remaining still).

+Abnormal heart rhythm (atrial fibrillation), fast heart rate, heart failure, feeling of tightness, pressure or heaviness in the chest (angina pectoris), heart attack.

+Flushing, stroke, mini-stroke (transient ischaemic attack), severe increase in blood pressure, inflammation of the blood vessels.

+Cough, breathlessness, nose bleed.

+Stomach or bowel bloating, changes in your bowel habits, dry mouth, stomach ulcer, inflammation of the stomach lining that can become serious and may lead to bleeding, irritable bowel syndrome, inflammation of the pancreas.
+Swelling of the face, skin rash or itchy skin, redness of the skin.

+Muscle cramp/spasm, muscle pain/stiffness.
+High levels of potassium in your blood, changes in blood or urine tests relating to your kidney, serious kidney problems.

+requires immediate medical attention). - Confusion, restlessness.

-Rare angioedema (an allergic reaction with swelling of the face, lips, low blood levels of sodium liver failure, yellowing of the skin and/or eyes (jaundice) severe skin reactions orting of side effects If you get any side effects, talk to your doctor or pharmacist.
+Liver failure, yellowing of the skin and/or eyes (jaundice).
+Severe skin reactions.

+Reporting of side effects If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.

-By reporting side effects, you can help provide more information on the safety of this medicine.
+By reporting side effects you can help provide more information on the safety of this medicine